 For conditions that require emergency care (asthma, allergy, diabetes and epilepsy), action plan forms are available in the school clinic.
 Please update the clinic of any change in your child’s medical/surgical history and of any change in your contact details.

 In case your child requires emergency treatment efforts will be made to contact the parents.
 If contact is not possible, the school doctor will administer appropriate emergency treatment and if needed an ambulance will be called to transfer your child to the hospital.

-Parents are required to submit copies of updated vaccination cards to the clinic for record purposes prior to the start of school.
-We are a vaccine certified clinic and provide free of cost vaccinations including MMR, OPV and DPT/Td to our students (ages 6 – 18 years) in liaison with DHA based on World Health Organization immunization schedule.
+Parents are required to submit copies of the updated vaccination cards to the clinic for record purposes prior to the start of school.
+We are a Vaccine Qualified Clinic (VQC) and provide free of cost vaccinations including MMR, OPV and DPT/Td to our students (ages 6 – 18 years) in liaison with DHA based on World Health Organization immunization schedule.
 Parents will be notified 2-3 weeks in advance about the immunization program.

 Heat in Dubai is extreme most times of the year posing risk of skin cancer if appropriate measures at not taken.
 We recommend parents send a hat with their children and encourage them to wear them at all times when playing outside.
 Please apply SPF 30+ sunscreen to your child’s exposed skin and encourage older children to carry sunscreen in their bag for reapplication.